Odiobill/m8backup/README.md

 ### Create a generic options file for your first backup-set
 We want to change a few parameters for our backup set: with the exception of a specific host, we want to keep only 7 in-line snapshots of our servers.
-Since we also plan to run daily backups, we prefer that our snapshot directories have the base-name "day" instead of the default "snapshot".
 The other options are fine with us so we don't need to change them.

 Let's create **/srv/backupSet1.m8backup** with the following content:

-	SNAPSNAME="day"
 	SNAPSHOTS=7

 ### Create a directory for each server that we want to backup